m-collo/Intro-to-Data-Science/README.md

 - Find out the niche in a certain location. -

-In my case, I need to learn more about the research being done in the university I am planning to take Master of Statistics in and do research in in the future.
+⋅⋅⋅In my case, I need to learn more about the research being done in the university I am planning to take Master of Statistics in and do research in in the future.
 I learned that two of the main research being done in the university is on mushrooms and aqua marine resources.
 In my time doing undergraduate and graduate studies in microbiology, fungi, particularly marine fungi, and marine protists were also hot topics with the microbiology professors and researchers in my old university.
 I also have relatives who are doing business, research, and implementation (at a different college) on mushroom production in the surrounding area.

 - Try to be flexible in your projects by trying out different aspects, for example, doing mini projects focused on a specific aspect.
 Have diversity in your projects as well, for example, by using different types of algorithms (classification, clustering, regression). - Ken Jee

 - Choose and do projects based on the type of career you are targeting or your end goal. - Dhaval

-You can look into job descriptions about what kinds of tools are used or required and try to do projects to learn more or gain experience with these tools.
+⋅⋅⋅You can look into job descriptions about what kinds of tools are used or required and try to do projects to learn more or gain experience with these tools.
 (Check out [Ken Jee's project](https://youtube.com/playlist?list=PL2zq7klxX5ASFejJj80ob9ZAnBHdz5O1t) on the topic.)

 - Try to develop your soft skills such as communication (e.g. convincing people with the novelty you are presenting or conveying it) through your projects as well.
 Try to do some novel tweaks to existing algorithms in your projects, such as increasing performance or improving interpretability of a model.
 In science, you may need to convince biologists and/or chemists of your prediction model by using features, decision trees and linear regression.
 Make use of the data to drive actionable, reproducible results. - Dr. Nantasenamat